Florida Homestead Exemption: What You Need to Apply

 Fortunately, once you've taken all of these steps, it shouldn't be necessary to take them again.
 Just keep telling yourself "I'm doing this for a [tax saving] reason" as you slog through the bureaucracy.

 Have questions?
-Our Estate Planning Practice Team includes two attorneys licensed to practice in Florida, as well as Michigan.
+Our Estate Planning Practice Team includes five attorneys licensed to practice in Florida, as well as Michigan.
 Contact us if you have questions about the Florida Homestead Exemption.

 You May Also Be Interested In